wordofwarning/wordofwarning.org/current/2020-autumnwinter/botanic/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Botanic" # the name of the artist or company
-show: "<br>A walk in the garden." # the name of the show
+show: "A walk in the garden." # the name of the show
 artist_size: 1
-show_size: 5
+show_size: 4
 header_image: "header_Botanic.jpg"
 season: "Botanic 27|9|2020, 12-4pm"